ayeshaa7/ayeshaa7/README.md

 After my javascript course, I enrolled 𝚒𝚗 𝚊 Java, Python, C++, C# and a react and redux courses and built projects using those languages, which made me fall even more in love with engineering!
 <br></br>
-Machine Learning softwares like Pandas also helped me manipulate, build and view data models at a glance.
+Machine Learning softwares like Pandas also helped me manipulate, build and view data models at a glance so I'm very interested in machine learning and AI for data science applications in business.

 <br></br>